BME97/DataScience/README.md

 - 👋 Hi, I’m @ecaisapanta
-- 👀 I’m interested in coding & software desing/development
+- 👀 I’m interested in coding/Python/SQL
-- 🌱 I’m currently learning Biomedical Engineering while also self-teaching myself how to code
+- 🌱 I’m currently self-teaching how to code to apply in Data Science related to Biomedical Engineering field
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me: via email using the same username @gmail.com
+- 📫 How to reach me: via email: same username as here + @gmail.com

 <!---
 ecaisapanta/ecaisapanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.